marmelab/react-admin/docs/ShowTutorial.md

 ## Using Another Layout

-When a Show view has to display a lot of fields, the `<SimpleShowLayout>` component ends up in very long page that are not user-friendly.
+When a Show view has to display a lot of fields, the `<SimpleShowLayout>` component ends up in very long page that is not user-friendly.
 You can use [the `<TabbedShowLayout>` component](./TabbedShowLayout.md) instead, which is a variant of the `<SimpleShowLayout>` component that displays the fields in tabs.

 ```jsx
 import { Show, TabbedShowLayout, Tab, TextField, DateField, WithRecord } from 'react-admin';